Exclusive: Turf War Blocked CFPB From Helping Fix Student Loan Forgiveness Program

 State prosecutors and outside experts like Peterson say the department is failing to properly oversee all those federal loans by itself.

-Peterson, who was a legal adviser to the former director at the CFPB, says the Department of Education is wrong and the bureau has authority to oversee how loan servicing companies are treating people with those nearly $1.5 trillion dollars worth of federal student loans.
+Peterson, who was a legal adviser to the former director at the CFPB, says the Department of Education is wrong and the bureau has authority to oversee how loan servicing companies are treating people with those nearly $1.5 trillion worth of federal student loans.

 "Congress provided the CFPB with crystal clear authority to engage in law enforcement investigations and supervisory audits of companies that collect educational debt," Peterson says.
 "The Trump administration's position to the contrary is utterly wrong on the law and a ridiculous betrayal of the 44 million student loan borrowers counting on the government to protect their rights."